Love Again (Dua Lipa song): Writing and production

 Following the session, Kozmeniuk was reading a Studio 54 book and he was picturing the work of Donna Summer where she had built up with a lot of a drums and string parts in an intro, before the song began.
 Inspired by this, he got his neighbour Drew Jurecka to play the violin and strings.
 Kozmeniuk quickly sent the string version to Lipa, which she admired for how dramatic it was.
 However, all the collaborators agreed that the song was still missing something.
 Later, two beats were added to the middle eight to build for a string part before exploding with the chorus.
-One night while they were all in a studio, Coffee began singing the riff of the 1932 track "My Woman" by Al Bowlly with Lew Stone and His Monseigneur Band over the top of what they had.
+One night while they were all in a studio, Coffee began singing the riff of the 1990s hit track "Your Woman" by White Town over the top of what they had.
 Lipa thought the riff was from Star Wars (1977), while Grimes thought it was eerie and spooky.
 Lipa then suggested that they should incorporate it into "Love Again".
 Kozmeniuk spent a lot of time doing so with several different pitch corrections as "Love Again" and "My Woman" were in different keys.
 Due to this, Bing Crosby, Max Wartell and Irving Wallman were credited as writers.
 Coffee and Grimes questioned Lipa on including the line "I'll sink my teeth in disbelief" but Lipa fought really hard for it.
 She described the line as a visual one where you can almost taste how good something is, like the rush of adrenaline when she is about to get on stage.
 The singer later described this as her favourite line she has ever written.
 The line was originally "don't wake me up if it's a dream".